Sawston: Industry

 For the last couple of hundred years, the two principal industries in Sawston's environs have been Paper & Printing and Leather.

 The original paper mill in Sawston is on the current Spicers site, named after the family who owned the mill in the last century.
 This complex is located at the north-west corner of the parish.

 There are two sites in Sawston which support or have formerly supported Tanning facilities.
 The site south of the village centre and backing onto the grounds of the Sawston manor house – Sawston Hall – is the Hutchins and Harding site.
 The other site is on the southern border of the village, crossing over into neighbouring Pampisford, the Eastern Counties Leather site which has now been mostly converted into a general industrial estate.
 These industries were introduced into Sawston to take advantage of the clean water supply.
 Examination reveals that both sites are located on bore holes or streams.

 A further large industrial estate exists in the north of the village adjacent to Babraham Road.

-Sawston today

 Local government

 Sawston Parish Council has a nominal 19 seats, so at the May 2016 elections 15 Councillors were elected unopposed, for a period of two years.
 The Council moved to a new office building on Link Road in 2011.
 This incorporates an office for the village History Society.
 Sawston Parish Council is active in many aspects of village life, including village facilities (recreation grounds, community buildings etc.) and organising events (such as annual bonfire nights).

 Sawston is a two-seat Ward within the South Cambridgeshire District Council local government area.
 This is responsible for Planning, waste collection and the provision of local services such as street lighting.
-It is currently represented by Clare Delderfield and Brian Milnes, both of the Liberal Democrat Party, and both elected in the 2018 South Cambridgeshire District Council election.
+It is currently represented by Maria King and Brian Milnes, both of the Liberal Democrat Party, and both elected in the 2021 Cambridgeshire County Council election.

 Sawston is a two-seat Cambridgeshire County Council District with its last elections in May 2017 (following Boundary Commission review.)
 It is currently represented by Brian Milnes and Maria King, both of the Liberal Democrat party.

-Nationally, Sawston is in the South Cambridgeshire constituency for representation in the Westminster Parliament – a seat currently held by Conservative Party Member of Parliament Anthony Browne (incumbent since 2019).
+Nationally, Sawston is in the South Cambridgeshire constituency for representation in the Westminster Parliament – a seat currently held by Pippa Heylings of the Liberal Democrats since the 2024 United Kingdom general election.
 It hosts hustings every election in the Free Church.